dfrancis-tech/book-search-MERN-GraphQL/README.md

 ## Summary

- Search Engine: Google Books website is a web application where users can search for books, create an account, save their favourite books and delete saved books.
+ Google Books Search website is a web application where users can search for books, create an account, save their favourite books and delete saved books.

 ## Introduction